Phoebe and Her Unicorn by Dana Simpson for August 17, 2021

 22. Innocentavvy

-ladywyntre about 3 years ago
+ladywyntre over 3 years ago

 My husband (we’re Gen Xers) was in elementary school when the “Wargames” movie came out in the early 80s.
 He wrote a program on one of their rudimentary computers that convinced his teacher he had hacked into the local bank.
 I still find this hilarious.